danielrueckert/danielrueckert.github.io/content/authors/MoritzKnolle/_index.md

 - "Researchers"
 ---

-I'm a a PhD Candidate at the Chair for Artificial Intelligence in Medicine (TUM) and member of the Konrad Zuse School for Excellence in Reliable AI.
+I'm a PhD Candidate at the Chair for Artificial Intelligence in Medicine (TUM) and member of the Konrad Zuse School for Excellence in Reliable AI.
 Before starting my PhD, I graduated from Imperial College London with an MSc. in Advanced Computing and a BSc. from the University of Sussex.

 My research is broadly focused around theoretical and practical aspects of trust and reliability in machine learning (ML) for medicine.
 I'm particularily interested in: